Why Should I Hire a Divorce Mediator?

 How does divorce mediation work?

 Couples meet with a neutral mediator to discuss options, address concerns and develop mutually workable short and long term agreements.
-If the mediator is also an Arizona licensed attorney, he/she can prepare all the court documents and settlement agreements.
+If the mediator is also an Arizona licensed attorney, the mediator can prepare all the court documents, settlement agreements, parenting plans and the divorce decree.

 What does a mediator do in a divorce?